Configure Xsquash4GitLab in Squash

 Learn More

-To learn more about custom fields, please visit this page: Manage custom fields.
+To learn more about custom fields, please visit the page Manage custom fields.

 The GitLab fields are also available in a drop-down list.
 The same GitLab field can be mapped with several Squash fields.
 There are some default mapping that cannot be modified and/or deleted.